Product

 Figure 3.
 Comparison of the titers of secreting Ab.

-A clone of hybridoma cells (anti human transferrin, L3B5) was cultured in the media containing FCS media with HybriMore (green bars), FCS media with feeder layer (blue bars), or regular FCS media (white bars) for seven days.
-The supernatants were harvest and examined by the titer of secreting Ab by ELSIA assay.
+A clone of hybridoma cells (anti-human transferrin, L3B5) was cultured in the media containing FCS media with HybriMore (green bars), FCS media with feeder layer (blue bars), or regular FCS media (white bars) for seven days.
+The supernatants were harvested and examined by the titer of secreting Ab by ELISA assay.

 1. Li, CJ., Huang, PH., Chen, HW. et al. Development and characterization of mouse monoclonal antibodies targeting to distinct epitopes of Zika virus envelope protein for specific detection of Zika virus.
 Appl Microbiol Biotechnol (2021).